Frequently Asked Questions

 Yes.
 However, to travel for your bike for free on a TGV you need to first dismantle it and place it in a bike bag.
 You also need to check the dimensions.
 The bike bag needs to fit in the luggage compartment on the TGV.
 You are able to take your bike on a TGV without dismantling it.
 However, to do this you will need to pre-book and pay €10 per bike.
-The TGV requirements are set out here.
-To read our tips about travelling on French trains with a bicycle check out our post.
+We put together an article with more details about taking a bike on a TGV based on our own experiences.

 Yes, You can on-forward luggage in France.
 There are luggage services available which you can utilise to do this.
 The amount of luggage and distance you want to ship it, will determine the overall price.

 Yes , typically a bike bag will fit in a hire car – although this will depend on both the size of your bike bag as well as the hire car.
 It is most important you book a hatch or station wagon.
 If you do this then you shouldn’t have any issues fitting the bike bag in with the seats folded down.
 Don’t forget to factor in any other luggage you may have as well.
 Check out our trips for travelling with a bike here.